Zjx402/Kea2/README.md

 - other automated UI testing tools (not limited to Fastbot)

 > Kea2 is inspired by many valuable insights, advices and lessons shared by experienced industrial practitioners.
 Kudos!

+# Deploy in virtual environment and understand Kea2

 ## Installation